JenBerlin/portfolio-react/README.md

 # Description

 This Web Application, deployed on GitHub Page, serves the purpose to demonstrate and show my skills, expiriences in the field of Web Development and gives the opportunity to contact the profile owner directly through the page itself.
-The page is build with ReactJs which creates a Single Page Application (SPS) by using one html file and the rest is handled by Javascript.
+The page is build with ReactJs which creates a Single Page Application (SPA) by using one html file and the rest is handled by Javascript.

 # Installation